Hi, I’m Mastin. Welcome!

 Mastin’s mission is to connect people back to what makes them happy.
 Happy people make better choices, and better choices make for a better planet.

-His book, Daily Love: Lessons Learned on a Journey from Crisis to Grace, is due out from Hay House in May 2014.
+His book, Daily Love: Lessons Learned on a Journey from Crisis to Grace, is due out from Hay House on September 9th, 2014.
 To pre-order click here.